 Of course, we can totally try to save the last cases by adding another technical purpose, ex. textual data classification to determine the best way to compress these data.

 Example in the field of information presentation and user interface

-In addition, a method that makes a haptic feedback more "realistic" would be technical, whereas a method "increasing the degree of engagement of the players" (which is purely subjective) would not be (T339 / 13).
+In addition, a method making haptic feedback more "realistic" would be technical, while a method "increasing the degree of player engagement" (which is purely subjective) would not be (T339 / 13).